Mother jailed for life after leaving baby to die to go on vacation

 Police found the girl “wrapped in a dirty blanket” with feces and urine.

-Jaylin died of starvation and severe dehydration due to negligence, the Cuyahoga County medical examiner said at Monday’s sentencing hearing.
-Elizabeth Mooney According to information cited by NBC.
+Jaylin died of starvation and severe dehydration Because of negligence, the Cuyahoga County medical examiner said at Monday’s sentencing hearing, Elizabeth Mooney According to information cited by NBC.

 The girl weighed 13 pounds, which shows A 7-pound loss since your last doctor visit Less than two months before his death, the coroner added.